MalcolmStran/discord-music-bot/README.md

 - Check if the bot has voice permissions
 - Verify you're in a voice channel

+**Voice connection issues (Error 4006):**
+- Use `!reconnect` command to manually reconnect
+- Check `!status` for current voice connection state
+- The bot now has improved retry logic for unstable connections
+- If issues persist, try `!disconnect` and `!play` again
+- Ensure the bot has "Connect" and "Speak" permissions in the voice channel

 **Media conversion doesn't work:**
 - Check internet connection
 - For TikTok: Verify RapidAPI key is correct